 Construction is continuing to progress and is nearing completion across the sites of our new attractions with a number of exciting developments happening this week.

-Toboggan track: The toboggan track has now been completely installed and is currently undergoing health and safety testing in preparation for its launch.
+Toboggan track: The toboggan track has now been completely installed and we are now awaiting the return of the Austrian contractor In the next few weeks to complete the testing and commissioning in preparation for its launch.

-Top Station: The foundation of the Top Station is being built in preparation for the building’s arrival.
-Once the building has arrived the next steps are to ensure it has an electrical connection and the fit out of the building itself.
+Top Station: The building has now arrived, in the last few weeks contractors have been busy with internal fit out.
+Just this week the building has been connected to main electricity.
 Once the Top Station is operational it will only be a matter of weeks before the first Colin Glen Coaster passengers will be hurtling down through the Forest Park.

 Cycle Track: Work on the cycle track was suspended during the construction of the toboggan and top station.
 Parts of the track have been removed to accommodate the toboggan track but will be reinstated.
-Works are due to recommence in March 2020.
+Works are due to to be completed by March 2020.

 Colin Glen hopes to launch all attractions from Spring 2020 and will continually update on construction progress over the forthcoming weeks.

 To keep track of our developments and to support our organisation, please follow us on Facebook, Instagram and Twitter.

 These projects are being funded by Belfast City Council, Department for Communities (DFC) and the Department of Agriculture, Environment and Rural Affairs, ( DEARA) through the Rural Tourism Programme.